Degenerate Complex Monge Ampere Equation Part I: Local Construction of Solutions to Degenerate Monge Amp ere Equations with Analytic Coefficients

 \subsection{Fibration over $D$ and transversally flat connection}

 Our aim in this section is to construct an analytic fiberation on a small neighborhood $U$ of $D$ as well as a transversally flat connection over $L$.
 Let $U$ be an open neighborhood of $D$ in $X$ and assume that $\pi_U : U\rightarrow D$ is a smooth fiberation such that all the fibers $\pi_U ^{-1} (\{p\})$, for $p\in D$ are holomorphic disc orthogonal to $D$ with respect to the K\"ahler metric $\omega$.
 We also assume that the boundary of $U$, denoted by $\partial U$, is a smooth submanifold of codimension one in $X$ and for all $p\in D$, $\partial (\pi_U ^{-1} (\{p\}))$ is diffeomorphic to a circle.
-In the case where $\omega$ is real analytic we can assume that $\pi_U$ is also real analytic.
-This is because the (holomorphic) normal bundle to $D$ will be real analytic and by taking exponential we can establish a real analytic version of tubular neighborhood theorem.
 We set

 \begin{lemma} There exists a hermitian metric $||_{\mathfrak{h}}$ on $L|_{U}$ which is flat along all the fibers of $\pi_U$ by which we mean the restriction $L|_{N_p}$ has zero curvature with respect $||_\mathfrak{h}$ for all $p\in D$. \end{lemma} \begin{proof}